MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 ## NOTES

-These changes are currently only rolled out in commercial environments at present and will be applicable to government environments starting 31st of March 2023.
+These changes are only rolled out in commercial environments at present and will be applicable to government environments starting March 31, 2023.

 ## RELATED LINKS